pyaf/tpobot/README.md

 # TPO IIT (BHU) Bot

 An utterly fantastic facebook messenger bot to give updates of Traning and Placement portal of IIT (BHU).

-The project uses python's `requests` module for web crawling, `Django` as backend framework, `Celery` as asynchronous task manager, `Redis` as message broker for celery, `Ngrok` to setup a secure tunnel to localhost for development purposes and `Wit` as intent parser.
+The bot uses `Django` as backend framework for webhook, `Celery` as asynchronous task manager, `Redis` as message broker, `Wit` as intent parser, `sqlite3` as database, python's `requests` module for web crawling and `Ngrok` to setup a secure tunnel to localhost for development purposes.

 ## Installation

 * Install required dependencies `pip install -r requirements.txt`
 * Make sure `redis` is >= 2.10.5, if not, run `pip install celery[redis]`
 * Migrate db `python manage.py migrate`
-* Crawl TPO portal and store/update Companies' Data in db by `python bot/spider.py`
 * Start Dev server with `python manage.py runserver`
 * Use ngrok with `./ngrok http 8000`
 * Start redis-server with `redis-server`
-* Check celery workers with `celery -A tpobot worker -l info`
+* Run Celery workers with `celery -A tpobot worker -l info`
+* Run Celery beat with `celery -A tpobot beatl info`

 ### Set environment variables